zakimjz/zakimjz.github.io/pages/courses/datamining/assign5.md

 been added to a given attractor's point set.)

-Finally, run kmeans over the attractors to find 2 clusters (you can use sklearn's Kmeans algorithm), and then for each attractor in a cluster, its assigned points should get the same cluster label.
+Finally, in lieu of line 7, run kmeans over the attractors to find 2 clusters (you can use sklearn's Kmeans algorithm), and then for each attractor in a cluster, its assigned points should get the same cluster label.